formats back

 The United States and soccer, the rest of the world’s favorite sport, have always had a complicated relationship.
 Long seen as a children’s game, professional soccer has been slow to reach the level of popularity it garners in the rest of the world.
 While it has never reached the popularity that professional basketball or football enjoy, the trend seems to be turning.
-Soccer ranks as the 4th most popular professional sport, ahead of hockey and just behind baseball.
-This may be due to renewed efforts to grow American interest in it, most notably David Beckham’s and Zlatan Ibrahimovic’s transfers to LA Galaxy in 2007 and 2018, respectively.
-The US women’s national team 2019 World Cup victory, and its Bronze medal at the Tokyo Olympics, may have also changed how Americans as a whole view soccer, but the sport still hasn’t caught on in the US as a truly mainstream professional sport.
+Soccer ranks as the 4th most popular professional sport in the US, ahead of ice hockey and behind baseball.
+This may be due to renewed efforts to grow American interest in it, most notably Lionel Messi’s transfer to David Beckham’s Inter Miami as well as Beckham’s and Zlatan Ibrahimovic’s earlier transfers to LA Galaxy in 2007 and 2018, respectively.
+The US women’s national team 2019 World Cup victory and its Bronze medal at the Tokyo Olympics may have also garnered new fans and changed how Americans as a whole view soccer.
+However, the sport still hasn’t caught on in the US as a truly mainstream professional sport.
 Time will tell if hosting the 2026 FIFA World Cup will tip the balance.

 The following are arguments for or against soccer’s potential as a big sport in America.